 If you’re a recruiter, rejecting candidates is likely the most agonizing part of your role.
-After learning what your candidate cares most deeply about, you have to break the news that your team won’t be continuing their process.
+After learning what your candidate cares most deeply about during phone interviews, you have to break the news that your team won’t be continuing their process.
 For candidates, that rejection is equally - arguably more - torturous.
 Perhaps they imagined sitting at that one desk near the window in your office or squealed to their roommate about finding their dream job; it’s heartbreaking to realize that dream won’t become a reality.

 While rejection is an inevitable fixture of your role as a recruiter, you can make it less painful for your candidates.
 In the past, we shared 4 ways to humanize your rejection letters.
 But what's best practice when you've gotten to know a candidate better, and you'd rather jump on the phone with them?
 What do you say in those rejection calls?
 Recently, Lever G&A Recruiter Brynna Locke and Arrow Electronics Recruiter Joshua Chen openly shared 7 examples of how they break the news over the phone - and why their approach creates a better experience for many candidates.